jasonadam-innergy/claude-code-vb-ls/README.md

 Install the `vb-ls` plugin

+Update your `appsettings.json` located in the `~/.claude/plugins/cache/claude-code-vb-ls/visual-basic-language-server/1.0.0/scripts` to have your correct build config, build platform, and project directory.

 Reload the plugins with `/reload-plugins`

 Test the Language Server by telling Claude to `Use the language server to find how many times X function in Y.vb is called`